 10 days to Hawaii.
 Karen will take me to the airport on September 11.
 It is 12 hours from Nashville to Honolulu.
 From Oahu, I will fly to the Big Island.
 Mauna Kea is there!
 It is an extinct volcano on which the University of Hawaii operates big telescopes.
 It is one of the best places to see the stars since it is in the Pacific Ocean 2400 miles off the west coast.
 The night of September 13, I will ascend Mauna Kea.
 My Hawaii experience is astronomy based!
 There is a hotel called the Kona Seaside, and I will have a reservation.
 From the Big Island, I will fly back to Honolulu and hang out on Waikiki Beach.
 I will climb Diamond Head Crater, another extinct volcano.

 I am waiting for Karen to take me to the airport.
 I will spend the night in the airport in Honolulu and fly to the Big Island tomorrow.
 I have a reservation at the Kona Seaside Hotel.
 The pickup point for the Mauna Kea tour is within walking distance of the hotel.
-There may be only 2 hours of stargazing between sunset and the rising moon, but that is enough!
+There will be only 2 hours of stargazing between sunset and the rising moon, but that is enough!
 This is a once in a lifetime thing!
 Grab what you can and move on.
 I will hang around Waikiki Beach and go to Pearl Harbor.

 I go up Mauna Kea in a few hours, the highest point in Hawaii.
 It is like standing on the edge of the planet looking into the Galaxy.

 I am in Honolulu on Waikiki Beach.
 I turned a corner, and there it was: Diamond Head Crater!
 It was like a movie.
 I am challenged every minute but making it.
 I wrote a piece about Mauna Kea, which I will email later.
 Everything is expensive!
 Gas is $2.58 a gallon.
 I will doze on the beach tonight and get a room in the morning.